Pump-probe spectroscopy of the one-dimensional extended Hubbard model at half filling: Nonequilibrium optical conductivity

 Figure~\ref{fig:eq-optcond}(a) shows the real parts of the optical conductivity of the SDW states for $U=10$ and various $V$ in the absence of the pump pulse [$A(t)=0$], which is consistent with previous dynamical density-matrix renormalization group studies \cite{Jeckelmann2002PRB, Jeckelmann2003PRB}.
-A broad peak appears above a charge gap at $V=0$, originating from the excitations between the continuum of upper and lower Hubbard bands.
+A broad peak appears above a charge gap at $V=0$, originating from the excitations between the continuous levels of the upper-Hubbard band (UHB) and the lower-Hubbard band (LHB).
 Turning on the intersite interaction $V$, the energy level of a doublon-holon bound state (exciton) emerges, and decreases as $V$ increases.
 The energy level of the exciton becomes smaller than the bottom of the energy continuum for $V \geq 2$, leading to the emergence of a sharp peak below the charge gap \cite{Gallagher1997PRB}.
-We should note that in our numerical calculations, the amplitude of this excitonic peak is finite due to the finite $\eta$ and diverges as $\eta \to 0$ \cite{Jeckelmann2003PRB}.
+We should note that in our numerical calculations the amplitude of this excitonic peak is finite due to the finite $\eta$ and diverges as $\eta \to 0$ \cite{Jeckelmann2003PRB}.
 The excitonic energy level becomes the lowest value at the SDW-CDW transition point $V \simeq U/2$.

 The optical conductivities of the CDW state $V > U/2$ are shown in Fig.~\ref{fig:eq-optcond}(b).
 Here, the peak position of $\Re \sigma (\omega)$ increases as $V$ increases.
 This peak position corresponds to the energy required to dissociate a doublon.